GussyFinkNottle/amen-calculator/README.md

 # amen-calculator #
-A program to perform and display calculations with arithmetical combinators, based on the arithmetic (addition, multiplication, exponentiation and nought) of Church numerals.
+The main program here performs and display calculations with arithmetical combinators, based on "elementary" arithmetic of Church numerals.
+A church numeral is in essence a binary operation, that takes a "zero" and a "successor" to be iterated.
+However the novelty here is that we consider these binary operations to be themselves "numbers".
+So we can have things like (+) * (*) * (^) * (0), whereas the only "real" numbers are 0, 0 ^ 0, 0 ^ 0 + 0 ^ 0, etc.

+(There is also a tar file about things pertaining to extensional equality which is almost completely unrelated.
+This should maybe  get its own repository.)

 You might also use the program to do your shopping, though it lacks some amenities, (:-)